Changing Chris’s mind

 I love Cairns, always have.

-But Chris went once to Cairns for business in the 80’s.
-The middle of summer, no air-conditioning in the house and didn’t see anything other than the city.
+He went there once on business in the 1980s, in the middle of summer, with no air-conditioning and didn’t see anything other than the city.

 His opinion of Cairns wasn’t very flattering.

 I needed to change that.